Loading profile data...

 Posted: Thu 29th Nov 2018

-How did you come up the idea and turn that idea into a business?
+How did you come up with your idea and turn it into a business?

 The idea came from Rupesh witnessing my obsession for authentic chai while we travelled in India, but realising that the only versions of chai available in the UK were inauthentic and did not taste like the real deal.